m0ru/bak/04_solution.md

 We are using a variation of the redux-architecture (see sections [-@sec:redux] and [-@sec:ng-redux] respectively) for the won-owner-webapp JavaScript-client.

-This section documents in what ways our architecture diverges from or builds extends basic redux and list experiences and style-recommendations derived from using it. <!--TODO these latter points should be in the critical reflection section -->
+This section documents in what ways our architecture diverges from or extends basic redux and lists experiences and style-recommendations derived from using it. <!--TODO these latter points should be in the critical reflection section -->

 ![Redux architecture in client-side owner-app](figures/owner_app_redux_architecture.svg){#fig:adapted-redux}